CityOfBoston/access-boston-config/readme.md

 [commits_page_pass]: ./src/images/commits_page_pass.png "Commit Page > Build Passed"
 [commits_page_fail]: ./src/images/commits_page_fail.png "Commit Page > Build Failed"

+We created this repository to manage changes to the Access-Boston dashboard by editing the config files for each of the environments runs on.
+The following are the are steps needed to commit changes, this repo will then notify the digital team that a new deploy to AWS is ready to be kicked of

 ### Edit and Deploy Process

 ![Repo][repo]

-1. From the repository landing page, edit the config file for the environment (dev/test/prod) you want to change, navigate from 'src/config[enviroment-to-edit]'
+1. From the repository landing page, edit the config file for the environment (dev/test/prod) you want to change, by going from the 'src' and the 'config' folder; the click on the folder for the environment you want to edit.
    - ![Configs Directory][config_dir]
-2. Click on the 'apps.yaml' file, from the details view click the 'Edit this File' icon. ![Apps File][apps_file]![Edit][edit] Adding new links require 3 of the following fields:
+2. Click on the 'apps.yaml' file, from the details view click the 'Edit this File' icon. ![Apps File][apps_file]![Edit][edit]

+   Adding new links require 3 of the following fields:
    - title
    - url